socrates8300/rswarm/README.md

 - **Keep Agents Modular**: Design agents with single responsibilities for easier maintenance.
 - **Leverage Context**: Use context variables to enhance agent responses dynamically.
 - **Use XML for Complex Flows**: Utilize XML definitions for structured and maintainable conversation flows.
-- **Test Thoroughly**: Write tests to ensure your agents and functions work as expected.
+- **Test Thoroughly**: Write tests (as provided in the examples) to ensure your agents and functions work as expected.

 ## Conclusion

-We’ve explored the landscape of rswarm, uncovering how it can elevate your Rust applications with intelligent AI interactions.
-From setting up a basic conversation to mastering advanced features like XML-defined execution steps, you’re now equipped to harness the full power of this library.
+We’ve explored the landscape of rswarm—how it simplifies AI agent interactions in Rust while providing advanced features like streaming responses, agent functions, and XML-based execution flows.
+Whether you’re just starting with AI in Rust or pushing the boundaries of complex interactions, rswarm provides a robust foundation to build upon.

-As you continue your development journey, remember that innovation thrives on experimentation.
-Don’t hesitate to explore new ideas, contribute to the rswarm community, and push the boundaries of what’s possible with Rust and AI.

 Happy coding!